Xyce/Xyce/INSTALL.md

 When building Trilinos on Windows, cloning and configuring take a few extra steps.
 To clone on Windows, it may be necessary to to do a sparse checkout;
-for a brief period of time in Trilinos, there were a few files of the form `aux.*` which causes an issue in Windows.
+for a brief period of time in Trilinos, there were a few files of the form `aux.*` which caused an issue in Windows.
 To work around this issue,

 ```
 git clone ^